gridap/MiniQhull.jl/README.md

 ## Continuous integration

-In order to take advantage of `MiniQhull` julia package during continuous integration, you must ensure that the requirements are fullfilled in the CI environment.
+In order to use `MiniQhull` in continuous integration jobs, you must ensure that its installation requirements are fullfilled in the CI environment.

 If your CI process is based on `Travis-CI` you can add the following block at the beginning of your `.travis.yml` file: